Breathitt County, Kentucky: Breathitt Area Technology Center

 The Breathitt Area Technology Center serves both the Jackson Independent and the Breathitt County school districts.
-It is located in Jackson on the campus of Breathitt County High School.
+It is located on the campus of Breathitt County High School.
 The school is operated by the state of Kentucky.
 While most of the funding comes from the state, much of the equipment is purchased with federal Carl D. Perkins Vocational and Technical Education Act funds, which are aimed at advancing technical education.

 The school is focused on technical education, offering these technical programs: